Demosthenes-Eth/public-domain-token/README.md

 ### 5. Burning Tokens

 Issuers can burn tokens:
-	1.	*burn(uint256 amount)*
+	1.	*`burn(uint256 amount)`*
     - Burns tokens from the issuer’s own balance.
-	2.	burnFrom(address account, uint256 amount)
+	2.	*`burnFrom(address account, uint256 amount)`*
     - Burns tokens from account, provided the issuer has enough allowance from that account.

-Both functions update the issuer’s totalBurned and burnCount.
+Both functions update the issuer’s `totalBurned` and `burnCount`.

 ### 6. Owner-Only Settings

-1. *setIssuerInterval(uint newInterval)*
+1. *`setIssuerInterval(uint newInterval)`*
   - Updates the block-based “term” for new issuers.
 (For instance, 2,628,000 blocks ~ 1 year at 12s/block.)
-2. *setBaseMintFactor(uint newMintFactor)*
+2. *`setBaseMintFactor(uint newMintFactor)`*
   - Changes the base percentage limit (like 5%) for how much an issuer can mint relative to supply.
-3. *setMinSupply(uint256 newMinSupply)*
+3. *`setMinSupply(uint256 newMinSupply)`*
   - Changes the minimum supply enforced when the supply is zero.

 	**Note:** The contract comments suggest these setters are only for testing and ideally removed before production, or at least restricted to the owner only.

 ### 7. ERC20 Permit and Votes

-- ERC20Permit allows gasless approvals using EIP-2612.
+- `ERC20Permit` allows gasless approvals using EIP-2612.
 Users can sign a permit message off-chain, and another account can submit the signed message on-chain to set allowances without spending ETH for the approval transaction.
-- ERC20Votes adds voting/polling capabilities typically used in governance systems.
+- `ERC20Votes` adds voting/polling capabilities typically used in governance systems.
 Each token holder can delegate votes or vote with their tokens.

 ### 8. Frequently Asked Questions

-1. Who can call authorizeIssuer?
+1. Who can call `authorizeIssuer`?
   - Anyone can call it, but the contract reverts if the address is already authorized or if maxIssuers is reached.
-2. Why does the contract force minSupply on first mint?
+2. Why does the contract force `minSupply` on first mint?
   - It ensures there’s a baseline liquidity of tokens whenever the supply is zero.
 3. What happens if an issuer’s term expires?
   - The issuer can no longer call mint or burn.
-They can be deauthorized by anyone calling deauthorizeIssuer(issuer) or automatically by deauthorizeAllExpiredIssuers().
+They can be deauthorized by anyone calling `deauthorizeIssuer(issuer)` or automatically by `deauthorizeAllExpiredIssuers()`.
 4. Does the contract owner automatically become an issuer?
   - No, being the owner does not make you an issuer by default.
 The owner can adjust parameters but must explicitly authorize themselves if they want to mint/burn.
 5. Can users see who is an issuer?
-  - Yes, the contract exposes an array of all issuers, plus you can query isIssuer(address).
+  - Yes, the contract exposes an array of all issuers, plus you can query `isIssuer(address)`.

 ### 9. Summary

-- PublicDomainToken (PDoT) is an ERC20 token with custom issuance mechanics managed by authorized issuers who have time-limited mint/burn privileges.
+- `Public Domain Token` (PDoT) is an ERC20 token with custom issuance mechanics managed by authorized issuers who have time-limited mint/burn privileges.
 - Issuers can be added or removed, ensuring flexible but controlled supply management.
 - Owner can fine-tune issuer intervals, minimum supply, and base mint factors.
 - Users enjoy standard ERC20 features, plus gasless approvals (Permit) and voting capabilities (Votes).

 ### Additional Resources

-- **Functions:** You can explore the contract code directly or consult developer docs for ERC20, ERC20Permit, and ERC20Votes.
+- **Functions:** You can explore the contract code directly or consult developer docs for `ERC20`, `ERC20Permit`, and `ERC20Votes`.
 - **Security:** Always ensure you understand the roles and privileges of owners/issuers before engaging with the token.

 Use this document as a quick reference to understand how the token supply mechanics and issuer system work.